Direct route guide · Farewise flagship

 • Haneda vs. Narita: confirm your airport before booking—HND saves meaningful ground-transfer time if your plans start in central Tokyo.

-• Next-day evening arrival: afternoon SEA departures usually land early evening Tokyo time the following day, which is easier to manage than an overnight eastbound red-eye.
+• Next-day evening arrival: afternoon SEA departures usually land early evening Tokyo time the following calendar day, which is easier to manage than an overnight eastbound red-eye.

 • Seasonal fare swings: cherry-blossom season and Japanese holiday weeks can push totals well above these off-peak estimates—use the cards for relative comparison, not a fixed budget.